urbinaalex17/jitsi-meet-aws-ecs/README.en.md

 ecs-cli compose --file docker-compose.yml create
 ```

 Through the AWS Console, go to Elastic Container Services, select the task definition *jitsi-meet*, select the latest revision and create a new one.
-Edit the container definition of *jicofo, jvb y web* in the Network Settings section and fill out the parameter with the following content:
+Edit the container definition of *jicofo, jvb y web* in the Network Settings section and fill out the *Links* parameter with the following content:

 **prosody:xmpp.meet.jitsi**